simonvincenthk/simonvincenthk.github.io/_posts/2022-01-30-Machine Learning with PyTourch and fastai (V02).md

 #### Data Loading

-`DataLoaders` allows a labelled dataset’s type and structure to be defined within the *fastai* environment.
+`DataLoaders` allows a labelled dataset's type and structure to be defined within the *fastai* environment.
 Effectively it is a class that stores `DataLoader` objects and makes them available as `train` and `valid` for training and validation respectively.

 The Data Block API is an effective way to customize all steps of creation within the data loading process from how the data is labelled and stored to how it is presented to the kernel.
-The API can be better understood using an example from Howard and Gugger’s teaching material:
+The API can be better understood using an example from Howard and Gugger's teaching material:
 ```python
   bears = DataBlock(
     blocks = (ImageBlock, CategoryBlock),